(Alcoholic) Chocolate Freezer Cake Recipe

 Equipment

 Mixing bowl.
-A big mortar & pestle (mixing bowl & full tin can or
+A big mortar & pestle (mixing bowl

-strong wine bottle will do) to bash biscuits with; alternatively plastic bags
+strong wine bottle will do) to bash biscuits with; alternatively

-into cake tin with).
 Scales & spoons (or just estimate).
 Microwave oven

 with microwaveable bowl (or a hob & saucepan).
-Square shallow baking tin
+Square shallow

 Detailed Instructions for Non-alcoholic Version

-- Put the biscuits in a large mortar (a large plastic mixing bowl will do).
+- Put the biscuits in a large mortar (a large plastic

-- Grind them with a large pestle (a full tin can will do; a wine bottle is an
+- Grind them with a large pestle (a full tin can or the end of a single-piece rolling pin could

-easier shape to hold for grinding but, if using one, take care not break it as
+easier shape to hold for grinding but, if using one, take care not

-it could cause a nasty injury).
+break it as it could cause a nasty injury).

-- Continue until most of the pieces are small enough (a matter of personal
+- Continue until most of the pieces are small enough

-preference: powder size bits give a smooth fudgey result; 5 mm lumps give
+preference: powder size bits give a smooth fudgey result; 5 mm

 a more interesting texture).

-- Shake the bowl to bring the large the pieces to the surface (the 'muesli
+- Shake the bowl to bring the large the pieces to the

 effect').
 If any are too big, repeat the grinding on them.

-- The method in the original (school) recipe used a plastic bag & rolling
+- The method in the original (school) recipe used a

 pin:

-- Put them in a large plastic freezer bag or tough plastic carrier bag &
+- Put them in a large plastic freezer bag or tough

 tie the top leaving ample space for them to move.

-- Optionally, put that in another bag for extra mess protection.
+- Optionally, put that in another bag for extra mess

-- Bash it with a rolling pin, tin can, mallet or other suitable object (a
+- Bash it with a rolling pin, tin can, mallet or

-brick is not suitable because it is rough enough to tear the bag) turning or
+brick is not suitable because it is rough enough to tear the bag)

 shaking the bag often to redistribute the contents.

-- When it feels like most of the pieces are small enough, empty the bag into
+- When it feels like most of the pieces are small

 the mixing bowl.

-- Shake the bowl to bring the large the pieces to the surface (the 'muesli
+- Shake the bowl to bring the large the pieces to the

 effect').
-If any look too big, return them to the crushing bag & repeat.
+If any look too big, return them to the crushing bag

-- Put the margarine, golden syrup & drinking chocolate powder in a bowl
+40 ml of drinking chocolate powder in a bowl

 & microwave until liquid.